-What might the royal baby be called?
+What might the new prince be called?

 "Tradition plays a huge part in the British Royal Family, even in the 21st Century," says Joe Little, managing editor of Majesty magazine.

-"It will probably be something we have heard attributed to a prince or princess before.
+"It will probably be something we have heard attributed to a prince... before.
 It's quite likely to follow the traditional route that William and Kate seem to favour."

 - Duchess of Cambridge goes into labour